m4r35n357/ODE-Playground/README.md

 ./ode-playground
 ```

-### Hamiltonian analysis with Symplectic Integrators, using Dual Numbers for Automatic Differentiation
+### Hamiltonian analysis with Symplectic Integrators

-2nd to 10th order integrators, with visualization of the time stepping structure
+2nd to 10th order Suzuki integrators, with a model to help in visualization
+All models except N-Body use Dual Numbers for Automatic Differentiation

 Examples:
 * N-Body system